dipaish/web-dev-env/Readme.md

 - Step1: Make sure that **Docker Desktop** is running
 - Step2: Download the Zipped file https://github.com/dipaish/web-dev-env/archive/refs/heads/main.zip
 - Step3: Unzip it anywhere in your PC.
 Make sure that you don't delete this folder.
-- Step4: Start your PowerShell and get into the folder (Step3)
+- Step4: Start your **Visual Studio Code** and open the folder that you have unizziped recently.
-- Step5: Run the command in PowerShell
+- Step5: Start **terminal** in Visual studio code and run the following command:
   ``` docker-compose up -d ```

 ## After a while, all your services are ready.